Talcum Powder Lawsuit

 - Talk to your doctor if you have any concerns about using talc powder

-Exposure to asbestos and other toxic chemicals in contaminated genital talc-containing products may also increase your risk of cancer.
+Exposure to asbestos and other toxic chemicals in contaminated genital talc-containing products may also increase your cancer risk.

 Johnson & Johnson's Baby Powder Lawsuit Lawyers

-Were you diagnosed with mesothelioma or ovarian cancer and suspect talc-based baby powder use might be to blame?
+Were you diagnosed with mesothelioma or ovarian cancer and suspect talcum powder use might be to blame?

 If so, our talcum powder attorneys can provide you with the latest information.
-Our legal team gathered answers to some frequently asked questions about talc, talcum powders, baby and body powder, cancers, and litigation below.
+Our legal team gathered answers to some frequently asked questions about talc, talcum powders, body and baby powder, cancers, and litigation below.

-Would you like more information on Johnson's Talcum powder lawsuits?
+Would you like more information on Johnson & Johnson's talcum powder lawsuits?
 If so, Rosenfeld Injury Lawyers LLC can help you understand your legal rights and weigh your chances for success if you're considering talcum powder litigation.

 Women at Risk for Developing Ovarian Cancer After Using Talc Products